boostorg/hof/doc/src/quickstart.md

 Recursive
 ---------

 Even though we are using lambdas, we can easily make this recursive using the [`fix`](fix.md) adaptor.
-This implements a fix point combinator, which passes the function(ie itself) in as the first argument, so we could write this:
+This implements a fix point combinator, which passes the function(i.e. itself) in as the first argument, so we could write this:

     FIT_STATIC_LAMBDA_FUNCTION(print) = fix(conditional(
         [](auto, const auto& x) -> decltype(std::cout << x, void())